 The response to UDCA, the standard therapy for PBC, is unfortunately not uniformly effective and many patients still experience significant toxicities.
 Therefore, there is an ongoing unmet need for improved and more well-tolerated therapies to address additional components of the disease.

-The team at Cmed drew on their expertise to contribute to the study design and selection of appropriate endpoints for a Phase II trial with a European Pharmaceutical company.
+The team at Aixial Group drew on their expertise to contribute to the study design and selection of appropriate endpoints for a Phase II trial with a European Pharmaceutical company.

-Cmed has worked on over 100 clinical trials for rare diseases.
+We have worked on over 160 clinical trials for rare diseases.
 Talk to us about how we can help with your next trial.
-Email us at info@cmedresearch.com
+Email us at info@aixial.com